Mr-Lopes/apeiara-assistive-solution/README.md

-# Apeiara-Web
-What is the Apeiara idea?
+# What is the Apeiara?

 Technological advancement has provided many benefits and perks to the population in recent years.
 Some of these advances are meant for entertainment and